thinkerelwin/social-app-fullstack/README.md

-A monorepo that contains both of the Front-end and Back-end project, it's a social media app with advertisement on the side.
+A monorepo that contains both the Front-end and Back-end project, it's a social media app with an advertisement on the side.

+**Guest account**: `zxcvs@mail.com`/`zxcvs`

 ## Features

 - **Responsive:** have layouts for mobile and desktop

-- **High score on Lighthouse audition:** achieved by following best practices such as setting cache control, optimize image size, utilize CDN, etc.
+- **High score on Lighthouse audition:** achieved by following best practices such as setting cache control, optimizing image size, utilizing CDN, etc.

   ![blog performance](https://github.com/thinkerelwin/social-app-fullstack/assets/25836139/11a07393-b66b-4f45-ab11-3e25171c5dba)